maraki-doc/maraki-doc.github.io/README.md

-# 👋 Hey there, I’m Maria Giatra!
+# Hey there, I’m Maria!

 Welcome to my personal github page!
 I’m a first year comp sci student, who loves to code, solving problems and to build projects.